Quick answer

 How can I tell if my charger is working?

 Test the charger with another compatible battery.
+With a healthy battery inserted, the charger's LED should glow continuous green while charging.
 If the charger works with another battery but not with yours, the issue likely lies with the battery itself.

 What should I do if my battery is swollen?